Académie de la Grande Chaumière: A Chapter in the History of French Art .

 Classes with teachers

-The course runs over two semesters of 45 hours each, for a total of 90 hours per year.
+The course will run for 3 terms of 30 hours each, starting in the fall of 2026—for a total of 90 hours per year.

-There are still a few spots available until the end of the semester (Saturday, July 4, 2026)
+There are still a few spots available until summer break (Saturday, July 4, 2026)

 Calendar